The Chamber will advocate for full funding and timely completion of work on the following major interchanges/projects:

 The Chamber supports continued dialogue on extending the Heartland Flyer Amtrak service to Newton, Kansas, which would connect Oklahoma City to Kansas City, St. Louis, Chicago and other locations on the Amtrak system.

-The Chamber opposes legislation to limit the ability of Class 1 railroads to conduct interstate commerce.
+The Chamber opposes legislation to limit the ability of Class 1 and short line railroads to conduct interstate commerce.